Best921/Flux2Redux/README.md

 # Flux2Redux
-A todolist based on flux/redux/react-redux。
+A simple app based on flux/redux/react-redux。